Pet Care & Training

-Dogs are smart and can learn, no matter what the age!
-At the completion of the 8-week course, your dog will receive his or her diploma at a graduation celebration.
+Dogs are smart and can learn, no matter what their age!
+At the completion of the 6-week course, your dog will receive his or her diploma at a graduation celebration.

 If your dog is not socialized with people or other dogs, needs work walking on a leash, jumps, barks, or any other issues, our training class can make a difference.

 Primary Class (Basic): A more structured approach to becoming a better family member.
 Teaching basic commands and addressing most canine problem behaviors.

 It is easy to register for an upcoming class.
 Call the Humane Society and tell us you want to attend the next class.
 See our Events Page for current classes and schedules.
 A copy of current rabies, distemper, and bordetella vaccine records will need to accompany your completed form and payment for you to become registered.